 Work-based and work-related learning has been established and refined by the tutors and the students of the drama department over the past twenty years.
-The Level 6 course Theatre Portfolio prepares the students for the demands of working in the theatre and related cultural industries.
-The course encourages and facilitates student found placements and work related learning opportunities where appropriate, in Advanced Theatre Practice and Production and Company management modules, and as practice related to Drama Dissertation.
-There have been many examples of students gaining professional employment as a consequence of placements at Level 6 in professional environments such as; building based theatres (front of house, marketing, community outreach), small scale theatre companies (acting, tour booking, stage management), school drama departments (assistant teachers), casting agencies or media companies (production runners etc.).
+The Level 6 course Musical Theatre Portfolio prepares the students for the demands of working in the musical theatre and related cultural industries, whilst MT Production Company offers students the knowledge to found and run own company.
+The course encourages and facilitates student found placements and work related learning opportunities where appropriate.
+There have been many examples of Drama students gaining professional employment as a consequence of their found placements at Level 6 in professional environments such as; building based theatres (front of house, marketing, community outreach), small scale theatre companies (acting, tour booking, stage management), school drama departments (assistant teachers), casting agencies or media companies (production runners etc.).
 Furthermore, the course provides students with input from the staff who collectively have professional credits as actors, playwrights, designers, stage managers and drama teachers.
 Crucially this input is supplemented by guest speakers who are currently working professionally in the field.
-As well as professional actors, writers, stage managers, cultural administrators and directors, many of whom are alumni of the department informing the course, ex-students who have successfully established new theatre companies also contribute.
+As well as professional actors, writers, stage managers, cultural administrators and directors, many of whom are alumni of the department informing the course, ex-students who have successfully established new theatre companies contribute.
 Work-related learning is embedded in the practical and theoretical work throughout the programme.